SpiderOak/flow-python/README.md

 ## TODO

-- Implement remaining Flow API methods (e.g. `enumerate_peer_verifications`, `new_channel`, etc.).
+- Implement remaining Flow API methods (e.g. `enumerate_peer_verifications`, `device_id`, etc.).
 - Add remaining notification types (e.g. `Flow.ORG_MEMBER_NOTIFICATION`, etc.).
 - Document all arguments of the Flow API.
 - Document Flow dict objects that are returned on many of the methods.
+Or find a better way to return these (objects vs dicts?).
 - Unit Testing the flow module.
 - It has support for multiple sessions but this hasn't been tested yet.
 - (*) Find a way to save this pain from the user.
 - Remove unnecessary args in Flow's `__init__()`.
 - See other TODOs in source code.